jbossdemocentral/brms-coolstore-demo/README.md

 - v2.6 JBoss BRMS 6.0.3 installer with cool store updated so that project unit tests running again.

-- v2.5 JBoss BRMS 6.0.3 with optional docker installation.
+- v2.5 JBoss BRMS 6.0.3 with optional containerized installation.

 - v2.4 moved to JBoss Demo Central, with updated windows init.bat support and one click install button.